nio-blocks/timestamps/docs/elapsed_time_block.md

 Example 2b
 ---

-Similarly, had all of the available **Units** been selected they would all be included with an integer value for each except for the least significant, *Seconds*:
+Similarly, with all of the available **Units** selected, each will be truncated to an integer value, except for the least significant, *Seconds*, which is a float:

 ```
 [